ChrisPhilippeHemingway/obsidian-quizium/README.md

    - **Flashcards**: Study with immediate feedback and difficulty rating
    - **Spaced Repetition**: Review cards that are due based on your previous ratings
    - **Quizzes**: Test yourself with multiple-choice questions
-4. **Track Your Progress**: View statistics, quiz history, and spaced repetition analytics
+4. **Track Your Progress**: View statistics, quiz history, spaced repetition analytics, and learning streaks

 ## ⚙️ Configuration